spaced-out-thoughts-dev-foundation/spaced-out-thoughts-dev-foundation.github.io/docs/dao.markdown

 #### [Function 2]: Prioritization of Funds

-Since this work is open source, we expect three sources:
+Since this work is open source, we expect four sources:

 1. **core sponsorship**: angel/anonymous/supporter funding.
 This category of funding, while similar to (3), grants fractional voting rights similar to a board member in a traditional, stock based organization.
-2. **ad hoc sponsorship**: while this work is open source, thus free to use and free to fork, we are the subject matter experts and thus we are the ones most able to ship functional features in a reasonable timeframe.
+2. **ad hoc sponsorship**: while this work is open source and free to use and free to fork, we are the subject matter experts and thus we are the ones most able to ship functional features in a reasonable timeframe.
 Thus, we will allow third parties to post *request for work* proposals.
 These will be very similar to how we post `ad hoc` work requests, except that the source of funding will come externally instead of out of the DAO's internal account.
 3. **foundational sponsorship**: ongoing and future grants (i.e. [Stellar Community Fund](https://dashboard.communityfund.stellar.org/))
 4. **fee for service**: it is often said that the creators of tooling, especially tooling that enables insight into the core functionality of a service, often have the best understanding of how those services work.
 We expect that over time we will develop Soroban expertise that we can lend out to the community for a fee (*consultation* work).
 A majority of fee for service rewards will go directly to the DAO member who handles the request, however a small percent will go back to the DAO to support further development.